 Distance Learning Registration

-Registration for distance learning programs opens annually on October 15.
-Please submit requests at least two weeks prior to your preferred program date.
-While the Denali Education Team is out exploring the park with students in person and unable to respond to early requests, we offer other options for bringing Denali to your classroom:
+Each year on October 15, we start to process registration requests for distance learning programs.
+Please submit requests at least two weeks in advance of your preferred program date.
+While the Denali Education Team is out exploring the park with students in person this fall and is unable to respond to early requests, we offer other options for bringing Denali to your classroom:

 - Watch an interactive recorded program.
-Share a recorded version of The Science of Sled Dogs distance learning program with your students.
+A recording of The Science of Sled Dogs is available on our website for teachers to share with students.
 Similar to a live ranger presentation, prompts to pause the 30-minute video help teachers facilitate discussion with students.

 - Browse our educational resources.
 Browse an online library of educational resources to enhance student learning and support your curricular goals.
 Resources include links to student readings, websites, videos, activities, and more.

 Select a program below to read the Teacher's Guide.